Aman-4-Real/See-or-Guess/README.md

 # Before Start
 - Our method can be applied to many small- or large-scale image-to-text models.
 We provide an implementation of BLIP2 in this repo.
 - The implementation of BLIP2 is based on the original one in [LAVIS](https://github.com/salesforce/LAVIS).
-You can find more details [LAVIS/BLIP2](https://github.com/salesforce/LAVIS/tree/main/projects/blip2).
+You can find more details from [LAVIS/BLIP2](https://github.com/salesforce/LAVIS/tree/main/projects/blip2).